 Haunt ME formed in 2011 with a training from Carol and Ty about EVP capture during their time at Waverly Hills.
 After a few months of haunted brainstorming our first investigation as a team (Episode 1-1) was filmed on January 28th, 2012.
-The first season was filmed in 2012, the second in 2013, the third season in 2014-2015, the fourth season in 2016-2017, and are currently working to release season five in 2018.
+The first season was filmed in 2012, the second in 2013, the third season in 2014-2015, the fourth season in 2016-2017, the fifth season in 2017, and we are currently working to release season six in 2019.

 What season are you on now?
 When will the new episodes be out?

-We’re currently working to release our Season 5 Haunt ME adventures during 2018.
+We began releasing Season 5 episodes on May 21, 2018 and are currently working on filming Season 6.
 Make sure to subscribe to www.youtube.com/hauntmeofficial so you don’t miss the Maine ghost adventures!